OpenEx-Platform/docs/docs/usage/injects.md

 #### Manual expectations:

--"The team responded to the journalist's inquiry."
+- "The team responded to the journalist's inquiry."
 - "Analyze the situation and identify the key issues."
 - "Anticipate future developments."
 - "Determine the necessary actions to take."